There are quite a few reasons I personally prefer the Baja Peninsula and Southern California for the Book of Mormon’s setting.

 One clue is the natural disasters that struck the children of Lehi.
 Consider the destruction at Christ’s death.
 The Book of Mormon goes into great detail to describe a mega-quake, possibly accompanied by hurricane and/or volcanic activity.
 Baja is located on the ring of fire with several large fault lines running near and through the area.
 The proposed land northward is especially prone to destruction because its the junction of multiple faults running in different directions, including the San Andreas fault.

 There is also discussion of terrible, destructive “east winds” in the Lamanite lands at the south tip of the peninsula.
-As I said in a previous post, hurricanes do strike the southern tip of Baja with tremendous force and the wind does blow to the east for the first, harder part of the hurricane until the eye passes and wind direction is reversed.
+As I said in a previous post, hurricanes do strike the southern tip of Baja with tremendous force and the wind does blow from the east for the first, harder part of the hurricane until the eye passes and wind direction is reversed.

 Another clue is the climate of Baja.
 Baja/So Cal is practically identical to the climate they would have experienced in Jerusalem and the Arabian Peninsula where they came from.